PlaceOS/docs/how-to/svg-map-creation.md

 Once each room layer is labeled you can create another layer “text” here you will label each room and section of the map.
 This text should be Arial and anything larger than 6pt text size.
 For rooms use Arial bold or medium for other sections of the map use Arial regular or light.
-Make sure text colour is white or a colour that stands out against the map background.
+Make sure text color is white or a color that stands out against the map background.

 ![Adding Text](./assets/svg-maps/svg16.png)

 ### Step 13 - Adding Icons

-Lastly, on another layer, add icons to your map, icons should follow the branding guidelines e.g. style, colours, line weight/thickness etc. ensure colours chosen for icons also stand out against the map background.
+Lastly, on another layer, add icons to your map, icons should follow the branding guidelines e.g. style, colors, line weight/thickness etc. ensure colors chosen for icons also stand out against the map background.

 ![Adding Icons](./assets/svg-maps/svg17.png)